taroooyan/bg-wiki/NANO-MANUAL.md

 * One 6-pin length, female header: Cut one 3-pin length to use for connecting the iRover cable to the triple connector (see Step 02)

 The short pins of the headers usually go in the holes in the board and the long ones project above and are soldered to the breakouts.
-A placement aid may be helpful.
-For some users it's possible to use the breakout board itself.
-We advise soldering the pins at each end ﬁrst, and then checking to make sure the header is perpendicular and properly aligned before soldering the rest.
+To visualize the fit of the parts, study the relevant photos and diagrams and the parts.
+The breakout board as its own placement aid.
+Also we advise soldering the pins at each end ﬁrst, and then checking to make sure the header is perpendicular and properly aligned before soldering the rest.

-**NOTE:** It's possible to either solder the headers to the main board ﬁrst, and then to each of the breakouts, or attach them to the breakouts ﬁrst and then to the main board.We've found it easier to attach them to the main board ﬁrst, and these instructions describe that method.
+**NOTE:** It's possible to either solder the headers to the main board ﬁrst, and then to each of the breakouts, or attach them to the breakouts ﬁrst and then to the main board.
+We've found it easier to attach them to the main board ﬁrst, and these instructions describe that method.
 Installation order is not critical, but because of the heights and placement of the breakouts, we recommend following the sequence weʼve laid out.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/v1.0r2_page12.jpg)